aramis-lab/clinicadl/docs/Train/ROI.md

 The options specific to this task are the following:

+- `--roi_list` (list of str) includes the names of the regions wanted.
+Each region must correspond to a mask defined in `caps_directory`.
+See the [dedicated section](./ROI.md#definition-of-masks) for more information.
+Default will extract two patches centered on the hippocampi (available for `t1-linear` preprocessing only).
+- `--uncropped_roi` (bool) if given the extracted region is not cropped.
+Default will crop the image with the smallest bounding box possible.
+- `--use_extracted_roi` (bool) if this flag is given, the outputs of `clinicadl extract` are used.
+Otherwise, the whole 3D MR volumes are loaded and patches are extracted on-the-fly.
+Cannot be used if `--roi_list` is set to default.
 - `--transfer_learning_path` (str) is the path to a result folder (output of `clinicadl train`).
 The best model of this folder will be used to initialize the network as explained in the [implementation details](./Details.md#transfer-learning).